Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Related Work

 Established text-to-image generators are trained on text-image corpora such as LAION, enabling open-vocabulary prompt-based evaluation~\cite{schuhmann2022laion}.
-This structure allows generalization evaluation with any image with a caption.
-However, native one-step models are trained and validated on ImageNet using label IDs~\cite{geng2025meanflow,geng2025improvedmeanflow}.
-In order to measure generalization quality, we need images matched with same IDs as ImageNet.
-ImageNetV2 provides an external test set for ImageNet-style evaluation, but it is relatively small (10,000 images) compared to the needs of modern generative benchmarking~\cite{recht2019imagenetv2}.
-This lack of large adopted label-ID evaluation datasets complicates out-of-distribution validation and motivates an additional dataset to measure generalization for ImageNet-trained generators.
+This allows generalization evaluation with any image with a caption.
+However, native one-step models are trained and validated on ImageNet using label IDs~\cite{geng2025meanflow,geng2025improvedmeanflow}, requiring evaluation datasets that preserve the same class labels.
+ImageNetV2 provides such an external test set, but is relatively small (10,000 images).
+This motivates an additional dataset to measure generalization for ImageNet-trained generators.